 The application form for an individual permit for a wastewater treatment plant or reuse or disposal system (new, renewal or substantial modification) is Form 62-620.910(1) [AKA Form 1].
 Other forms may be needed depending on the type of activities involved.
 Applications for minor permit revisions are made on Form 62-620.910(9).
 The application form for domestic wastewater collection/transmission systems is Form 62-604.300(8)(a).

-To access any permit application under department review go to the department's Permitting Website.
+To access any permit application under department review visit the department's permitting website.

 Wastewater permits are generally issued by one of the department’s six district offices and delegated local programs, except steam electric power plants discharging to surface waters as discussed above.
 For more information on a specific permit, please contact the appropriate permitting office or delegated local program based on the physical location of the permitted facility or activity.

 Underground Injection Well Permits

 Permits for underground injection wells are issued by the department’s Underground Injection Control (UIC) Program.
 Facilities that dispose of effluent from a wastewater treatment plant via an underground injection well must apply for a separate UIC permit using Form 62-528.900(1).

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.